bodmandao/celo-lottery/README.md

         return players;
     }
   ```
 The `getPlayers` function is a publicly accessible view function in the contract.
 It returns the array of player addresses (`players`) participating in the lottery as its output.
 This function does not modify the contract's state; it simply provides a view of the current list of players.
+Anyone can call this function to retrieve the list of players currently participating in the lottery contract.
+It provides transparency and visibility into the current participants.

 ### Section 3: Complete Code
 ```solidity